 - Health is Wealth

 We should stop taking WFH for granted and misuse them as sick leave.
 Whenever you're feeling sick, talk to your manager and take a day off.
 Working without being mindful throughout the day will affect your own performance and productivity.
 It's good to have some rest, talk to your family and if possible or required consult a physician.

 - Make Time for Self-care

 Work from home should not be taken for granted.
-We should not let lethargy set in compromising on our selfcare time.
-Meditation, pranayam, various forms of exercises, hobbies etc. should be practised on a daily basis within the confines of homes.
+We should not let lethargy set in compromising on our self-care time.
+Meditation, pranayam, various forms of exercises, hobbies, etc. should be practiced on a daily basis within the confines of homes.
 Being the fitness freak myself, I can simply understand the break in the rhythm of the workout.
-In the current situation, I realized that while working from home, I can allocate time for my workout sessions without walking an extra mile to the gym.
+In the current situation, I realized that while working from home, I can allocate time for my workout sessions without walking the extra mile to the gym.

 - Be Positive

 Sometimes, while working remotely, our messages, hangout chats, and written communication may be interpreted incorrectly by others, hence we need to stay positive in every situation without any exception.
 Remember sentences typed on chat and hangouts don’t carry emotions.
 We attach emotions to those words depending upon our state of mind, past experiences, and deep, passive biases.
 Hence, instead of assuming, reach out for your mobile and have a quick call with your colleague.
 An eye for an eye, only makes the world blind

 Even if you are not able to go out and meet your colleagues and office buddies, not a big deal!
 Try to celebrate and enjoy and share the things on a call via facetime, zoom etc. Whether it's a team member’s birthday or the arrival of a baby, things should be celebrated.
 It gives the feeling of togetherness.
 Don’t forget, human beings are social animals :-)